Ayesha-da/Credit_Risk_Analysis/README.md

 ##### The accuracy score of this model is  around 66%

-##### The precision for high risk loans is very low around 1% that is to say model fails to predict risky loans but is very good at predicting low risk loans with precision of almost 100%.
+##### The precision for high risk loans is very low around 1% but is very good at predicting low risk loans with precision of almost 100%.
 ##### Recall is around 74% for high risk loans that is to say model can identify almost 75 % of risky loans but it can only identify about 55% of good ones.

 #### SMOTE Oversampling